 When scheduling register modules, reads occur before writes.
 That is, any rule which reads from a register must be scheduled earlier than any other rule which writes to the register.
 The value read from the register is the value written in the previous clock cycle.
-Multiple rules can write to a register in a given clock cycle, with the effect that a later rule overwrites the value written by earlier rules.

 Scheduling Annotations

-mkReg, mkRegU, mkRegA kRegA
+mkReg, mkRegU, mkRegA

 read write

 read CF SB

 write SA SBR